mckelvey/base/README.md

 (http://nodejs.org/).
 (Stable versions are even numbered, e.g. `0.10` rather
 than `0.11`.)
 There are binaries or you can install from source, whatever you like.

+In order to use uncss (which includes PhantomJS) on a Ubuntu (and any *nix probably) system, you’ll need to install libfreetype6 and fontconfig via your matching package management system.
+Otherwise, you shouldn’t need these additional libs.

 ### Cloning Base

 The following assumes you’ll be using a git repo for your final code, storing